Skip to content

 Racket

-In Scheme, implement a function (minimum-spanning-tree gr) that accepts a connected weighted graph gr and returns a list of edges forming the minimum spanning tree.
+In Scheme, implement a function (spanning-tree gr) that accepts a connected weighted graph gr and returns a list of edges forming the minimum spanning tree.
 The graph and weighted edges are represented by the following structures:

 (struct edge (u v weight) #:transparent)